-- Evaluation of coastal adaptation strategies to sea level rise: While prior SCCWRP research has focused on evaluating the susceptibility of coastal wetlands to the effects of sea level rise, SCCWRP will continue its work to evaluate adaptation strategies aimed at helping wetlands persist in the face of expected dramatic increases in mean sea level and storm surge.
-Computer modeling suggests that coastal California may experience several meters of sea level rise by the turn of the century.
-To understand how coastal wetlands might accommodate these changes, SCCWRP and its partners are developing linked physical and biological models that can be used to evaluate adaptation planning.
-These models are being used to evaluate how strategies such as augmenting accretion, management of mouth dynamics, and facilitating transgression can help reduce anticipated wetland losses associated with sea level rise.
+- Evaluating coastal adaptation strategies to sea level rise: SCCWRP will continue evaluating climate change adaptation strategies aimed at helping low-lying coastal wetlands persist in the face of sea level rise – specifically, expected increases in mean sea level of several feet, as well as more intense and frequent storm surge.
+In particular, SCCWRP is developing linked physical and biological models to evaluate how strategies such as augmenting accretion, management of mouth dynamics, and facilitating transgression can help reduce anticipated wetland losses associated with sea level rise.